 top of page

-Most buildings, especially older ones, use something called a ratio utility billing system, or RUBS.
-Instead of billing tenants for what they actually use, RUBS splits the total utility bill using a formula based on unit size, how many people live there, or shared spaces everyone uses.
+Many buildings, especially older ones, use something called a Ratio Utility Billing System (RUBS).
+Instead of billing tenants for what they actually use, the RUBS method is used to fairly distribute utility costs among tenants using a formula based on unit size, how many people live there, or shared spaces everyone uses.

 This formula is mostly outdated and doesn't help much with large-scale properties.
 That's where utility submetering systems come in.